-In 2004 and 2005, Afghanistan adopted a permanent constitution and elected a president and a parliament, which is emerging as a significant force in Afghan politics.
-However, factional and ethnic differences continue to threaten Afghanistan's fragile stability.
+In 2004 and 2005, Afghanistan adopted a permanent constitution and elected a president and a parliament.
+The parliament is emerging as a significant force in Afghan politics, as shown in debate over a new cabinet proposed in March 2006.
+However, insurgent violence continues to threaten Afghan stability.
 See CRS Report RL30588, Afghanistan: Post-War Governance, Security, and U.S. Policy, by Kenneth Katzman.